Deepshark5/Data-Processing---Evaluating-near-non-stochastic-event-histories/README.md

 And, of course, there have been numerous instances of computers being used to actually win at gambling in casinos - which have either been successful or truly tragic in result.
 Needless to say much fiction and fact exists in this regard.

 Computers , of all types, have until very recently have had insufficient computational resources to even be seriously considered as tools to make somewhat useful forecasts of future events of this type - firstly, as the 'Universe' of data points has often been far larger than the physical memory of the machines, and the time needed for computation far longer than the machines could handle.
-While this sound exactly like the situation associated with breaking the Enigma codes in WWII, the important consideration not applicable in terms of event forecasting is that the Enigma intercepts _contained signal_, meaning that there was _something_ which could be extracted, and have meaning to interpret.

-With regard to games of chance, there is at first none - and this is complicated dramatically by human expectations running hard against fallacies to do with both probability and chance - and not emotionally understanding either, sadly.
+While this sounds exactly like the situation associated with breaking the Enigma codes in WWII, the important consideration not applicable in terms of event forecasting is that the Enigma intercepts _contained signal_, meaning that there was _something_ which could be extracted, and have meaning to interpret.
+With regard to games of chance, there is at first _none_ - and this is complicated dramatically by human expectations running hard against fallacies to do with both probability and chance - and not emotionally understanding either, sadly.

 ## The Gambler's Fallacies
 There are a considerable list of fallacies to do with gambling and forecasting 'the next event' that exist.
 Books have been written about them - many of them !
 In all cases, the fallacy lies in the short-cut of the emotional mind triumphing over the logical rational mind - and, in fairness, money makes it worse - the desire for a natural need overrides the cool, logical consideration of the many fallacies which occur when considering whether a gambling system (aside from horse or dog racing, which has variables far beyond the consideration of simpler yet still very numerically complex mathematics).